botlate/Court-Filings-Preprocessing-for-RAG/readme.md

 ==================================================
 [PDF_page_8_cont.]
 2. The Superior Court Sustained Defendants’ Demurrer Without Leave to Amend.
 Defendants then demurred on the same grounds.
-The Court sustained Defendants’ demurrer on the basis of legislative immunity, referring back to its prior ruling denying injunctive relief.
-Mahler, Cal.App.5th at 100.
-The Court also provided additional grounds for dismissing Plaintiffs’ constitutional claim: that Plaintiffs did not oppose Defendants’ demurrer as to that claim, that there is no private right of action to enforce the relevant constitutional provision, and that the complaint failed to adequately allege a violation of that provision.
+The Court sustained Defendants’...
-Plaintiffs appealed, but they limited their challenge to the trial court’s ruling on their FEHA claim.
-Plaintiffs expressly did “not challenge in this appeal the trial court’s ruling that there is no cause of action under Cal.
+...there is no cause of action under Cal.
 Const., art.
 VI, § 6, (e).”
 Mahler v.
 Judicial Council of Cal., Opening Brief, 2020 WL 1290458, at *17 n.8.
     </pre>
   </div>